sirath-network/Overview/README.md

-# Sirath Network (🚧 In Development 🚧)
+# Sirath Network Website & Public Repository (🚧 In Development 🚧)

-Welcome to the Sirath Network GitHub repository!
+Welcome to the Sirath Network!
 At this stage, we are actively developing and refining our solutions to ensure a scalable, secure, and efficient blockchain infrastructure.

 ## About Sirath Network